 IRC 2015 - Minnesota Amendments Section R315

-R315.3 Where required in existing dwellings.
+R315.3 Where Required in Existing Dwellings

 Where work requiring a permit occurs in existing dwellings that have attached garages or in existing dwellings within which fuel-fired appliances exist, carbon monoxide alarms shall be provided in accordance with Section R315.1.

-Carbon monoxide alarms shall be installed outside and not more than 10 feet (3048 mm) from each separate sleeping area or bedroom.
+Carbon monoxide alarms shall be installed outside and not more than 10 feet (3048 millimeters) from each separate sleeping area or bedroom.
 Alarms shall be installed on each level containing sleeping areas or bedrooms.

 Remember, Carbon Monoxide Detectors are not Smoke Detectors.
 For more information related to residential smoke alarm requirements, visit the Installing and Maintaining Smoke Alarms page of the National Fire Protection Association website.